 930 Flushing Avenue.
 Arbor Commercial Mortgage originated this \$3.5 million mezzanine loan in June 2003.
 We purchased this loan from Arbor Commercial Mortgage effective August 1, 2003.
-The borrower used the loan proceeds to acquire the 300,000 square foot warehouse/ industrial space located in Brooklyn, New York.
+The borrower used the loan proceeds to acquire the 300,000 square foot warehouse/industrial space located in Brooklyn, New York.

-The loan bears a variable rate of interest of one-month LIBOR plus 8.00% with a floor of 9.50% and matures in June 2006.
-The borrower pays interest at a rate of LIBOR plus 3.50% with a 5.00% floor and the difference is accrued and payable at maturity.
-Interest payments are due monthly, and the principal balance is due in full upon maturity.
 The loan is secured by a second mortgage lien on the property.
 Our loan is subordinate to a \$7.8 million first mortgage lien held by a third party lender.
 The borrower is current in its principal and interest payments on both loans.
 The terms of the first mortgage loan require consent to place a second mortgage lien on the property.
 The borrower under our second mortgage loan is currently negotiating with the first mortgage lender in order to obtain the consent, thereby curing the technical default under the first mortgage loan.
 However, the two key principals of the borrower have indemnified us against any and all liabilities that may be incurred as a result of the technical default.